 Scholarship awards will be credited directly to your University account, with half of the annual award credited at the beginning of each semester.

 Loan proceeds are almost always received electronically by the University and are applied first to the student’s outstanding tuition account balance.
 Residual loan funds are refunded to the student through BankMobile.
+You will receive in the mail a personal code from BankMobile.
+Do not make the mistake of thinking this is junk mail, and do not throw it away.
+If you applied for loans and are expecting a refund, this is the mechanism through which the University will refund loan proceeds to you above and beyond tuition and fees.
 Information about this refund process and other financial aid processes is available in the Disbursements and Refunds section of the Student Financial Services page of the UMB website.

 Additional Financial Aid Resources